Frequently asked questions - RADARSAT Constellation Mission (RCM)

-The mission planning and operations of RCM will be conducted by the Canadian Space Agency in collaboration with industrial partners.
-To fulfill this function, a state-of-the-art Primary Control Facility at CSA headquarters in Saint-Hubert, Quebec, and a Back-up Control Facility in Ottawa, have been built.
+The mission planning and operations of the RCM is conducted by the Canadian Space Agency in collaboration with industrial partners.
+To fulfill this function, a state-of-the-art Satellite Operations Control Centre at CSA headquarters in Saint-Hubert, Quebec, and a Back-up Control Facility in Ottawa, have been built.

-In addition, the Department of National Defense, through the Polar Epsilon 2 Project, is also organized to order, process and receive data.
+In addition, the Department of National Defence, through the Polar Epsilon 2 Project, is also set up to order, process and receive data.

-The Canada Centre for Mapping and Earth Observation, a division of Natural Resources Canada, will operate the network of Canadian ground stations, which will transmit commands to track and receive data from the spacecraft.
-It will also manage the SAR data archive and access to the archived SAR data through the Earth Observation Data Management System (EODMS).
+The Canada Centre for Mapping and Earth Observation, a division of Natural Resources Canada, operates the network of Canadian ground stations, which transmit commands to track and receive data from the spacecraft.
+It also manages the SAR data archive and access to the archived SAR data through the Earth Observation Data Management System (EODMS).

-Shared Services Canada is responsible for communications infrastructure between the various subsystems of the ground segment and the servers where will reside the RCM data archives and EODMS.
+Shared Services Canada is responsible for communications infrastructure between the various subsystems of the ground segment and the servers where the RCM data archives and EODMS reside.

 For more details on the ground stations:

-Learn more about how RCM will be controlled by watching this Ask an Expert session on Facebook.
+Learn more about how the RCM is controlled by watching this Ask an Expert session on Facebook.

 What is the expected lifespan of the RADARSAT Constellation?

-The expected lifespan of RCM is seven years for each satellite.
+The expected lifespan of the RCM is seven years for each satellite.

 How far apart will the three spacecraft be from one another?

-The three spacecraft will be evenly spaced on the same orbital plane, separated around the globe by 32 minutes or approximately 14,600 km.
+The three spacecraft are evenly spaced on the same orbital plane, separated around the globe by 32 minutes or approximately 14,600 km.

-How high above the planet will the RCM be?
+How high above the planet is the RCM?

-The RCM will orbit Earth at an altitude of 600 km.
-The satellites will move at 27,200 km/h and take about 96 minutes to circle the globe.
-The orbit of each spacecraft will be maintained precisely within an orbital "tube" of 100 m in diameter.
+The RCM orbits Earth at an altitude of 600 km.
+The satellites move at 27,200 km/h and take about 96 minutes to circle the globe.
+The orbit of each spacecraft is maintained precisely within an orbital "tube" of 100 m in diameter.